slknvd/Modeling-of-Neuronal-Response-Adaptation/README.md

 Tech used:
 Python, NumPy, Pandas, Matplotlib, Scikit-learn, OpenCV, Jupyter Notebook, Allen Brain Observatory dataset.

-This project investigates neural adaptation—the reduction in neuronal firing when a stimulus is repeated.
+This project investigates neural adaptation-the reduction in neuronal firing when a stimulus is repeated.
 Using large-scale electrophysiology data from mice, the project includes:

 Classification of neurons into RS and FS using waveform duration and firing rate